Who needs to take training

 You must pass your full moped or motorcycle test within 2 years, or you have to either take CBT again or stop riding.

-When you don’t need to take CBT
+When you do not need to take CBT

 - want to ride a moped (up to 50cc) and you passed your car driving test before 1 February 2001